nicolemne/gameratings-api/README.md

 ## Agile Methodology

-The GOODGAME API project is managed using Agile methodology.
+The GG Ratings API project is managed using Agile methodology.
 The following tools and practices are used to ensure efficient project management:

 - [Project Kanban Board](https://https://github.com/users/nicolemne/projects/9): The Kanban board helps us see the project's progress.
 It shows tasks in different stages like "To Do," "In Progress," and "Done," making it easy to track work and spot any issues.
 - [Milestones](https://github.com/nicolemne/gameratings-api/milestones): Milestones are major goals and deadlines for the project.
 Each milestone represents a big step or deliverable that needs to be finished by a certain date.
 This helps plan and track the progress towards the project's main goals.